 The University's system of internal control provides assurance over the governance, operational, compliance, management, quality, reputational and financial risks to the University.
 The system of internal control is designed to manage the principal risks to the achievement of the University's aims and objectives efficiently, effectively and economically; to safeguard the assets for which Council is responsible, including public funds and other assets; and to ensure that liabilities incurred are recorded and managed effectively.
+These internal control procedures help to ensure that underlying data used in statutory and tax reporting are accurate and reliable.

-The University's Financial Regulations are designed to ensure the proper use of University financial resources, satisfying the University's requirements for accountability, internal control, and the management of financial risk; fulfil any legal or financial obligations established by HM Revenue & Customs, the Office for Students, and other government agencies; and form part of a management framework, designed to ensure that resources are being effectively applied and support the implementation of the University's Strategic Plan.
+The University's Financial Regulations are designed to ensure the proper use of University financial resources, satisfying the University's requirements for accountability, internal control, and the www.ox.ac.uk management of financial risk; fulfil any legal or financial obligations established by HM Revenue & Customs, the Office for Students, and other government agencies; and form part of a management framework, designed to ensure that resources are being effectively applied and support the implementation of the University's Strategic Plan.